(9/6/2024)

 Back to basics: how conventional facilities management differs from an integrated approach

-To be clear, integrated facilities management refers to the many competencies that support the functionality, safety, and sustainability of your physical spaces.
+To be clear, integrated facilities management refers to the many competencies that support the functionality and safety of your physical spaces.
 Those competencies include:

 • Facilities maintenance